 Listen To The Album | Spotify, YT Music, Apple Music |

 OutKast’s andré 3000’s innovative flows and Big Boi’s sharp delivery create harmony in the album.
 Their wordplay merges Southern insights with advanced ideas in “SpottieOttieDopaliscious” and “Rosa Parks.”
-The use of live instruments and diverse genres expands hip-hop’s boundaries, showing Southern hip-hop’s commercial and artistic potential and setting a standard for future artists.
+The incorporation of live instruments and diverse genres expands the boundaries of hip-hop, showcasing the commercial and artistic potential of Southern hip-hop and setting a standard for future artists.

 9. The Low End Theory by A Tribe Called Quest